 Richard Lester has been Principal cello of the Chamber Orchestra of Europe since 1989.

 Leading chamber-musician, solo-cellist, orchestral principal and renowned teacher, Richard Lester appears regularly at the world’s foremost concert venues and festivals.
 He was a member of the award-winning Florestan Trio, a founder-member of the ensemble Domus, a member of Hausmusik and the London Haydn Quartet.
 Equally at home on both period instruments and ‘modern’, he was for many years principal with the Orchestra of the Age of Enlightenment and is frequently called upon to be guest-leader of the cello sections of the major London orchestras.

-He has made over 30 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
-His recordings of the complete works of Mendelssohn for cello and piano with Susan Tomes, and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.
+He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
+His recordings of the complete works of Mendelssohn for cello and piano and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.

 Richard Lester teaches at the Guildhall School and the Royal College of Music in London, and at the Birmingham Conservatoire.

 He plays on a cello made in Brescia, c.1700, by G.B.
 Rogeri.